Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Numerous local tour operators in Abu Dhabi offer trips from the city to the famed Liwa Oasis, about three hours drive away along a modern highway.
 This green, agricultural strip at the edge of the Rub Al Khali ('Empty Quarter') is surrounded by desolate desert with farms abutting towering sand dunes.
 Visitors enjoy overnight camel trips to camp in the desert.
 The oasis, made up of a string of small towns and villages, is resplendent with pools of fresh water and date plantations, and is the ancestral home of the Bani Yas tribe from whence sprang Abu Dhabi's ruling family.

 The Jumeirah Mosque is one of the most photographed sights in Dubai.
-A fine example of modern Islamic architecture, this beautiful mosque is also one of the city's largest, with a majestic dome and twin minarets, and is one of the few mosques open to non-Muslims for tours.
+A fine example of modern Islamic architecture, this beautiful mosque is also one of the city's largest, with a majestic dome and twin minarets, and, as its motto, 'Open doors, open minds', suggests, is one of the few mosques open to non-Muslims for tours.
 Non-Muslims may only enter the Jumeirah Mosque on an organised tour.
-Modest dress is preferred, however traditional attire can be borrowed from the Mosque.
+Modest dress is preferred, and traditional attire can be borrowed from the Mosque.

-The imposing 19th-century Al Faheidi Fort houses the Dubai Museum, which has an impressive collection of military and cultural artefacts, as well as working models and life-size displays depicting various aspects of Dubai life such as the markets, an Islamic school, the desert, Arab houses and Gulf marine life.
-One of the most interesting exhibits shows the underwater world of pearl-diving.
-The fort was built in 1799 to guard Dubai from landward approaches, and was once the residence of the city's rulers as well as the seat of government until 1971.
+The imposing 18th-century Al Fahidi Fort houses the Dubai Museum, which has an impressive collection of military and cultural artefacts, as well as working models and life-size displays depicting various aspects of Dubai life such as the markets, an Islamic school, the desert, Arab houses and Gulf marine life.
+One of the most interesting exhibits shows the underwater world of pearl diving.
+The fort was built in 1787 to guard Dubai from landward approaches, and was once the residence of the city's rulers as well as the seat of government until 1971.

 One of the city's newest and most interesting attractions is the region's first indoor ski resort, with real snow and five runs catering to both beginner and expert skiers and snowboarders.
 The monumental indoor snowdome can host up to 1,500 people.
 The longest run is 1,312 feet (400m), dropping 197 feet (60m), while a freestyle zone and quarter pipe cater specifically for snowboarders.
 Ski lifts, snow patrols and professional instructors help to create an authentic environment.
 A Snow Park at the bottom is ideal for children to play in the snow.
 Slope passes include all equipment and ski clothing except hats and gloves.
 Guests need to pass a minimum skills test to access the main slopes, and those who don't pass can take lessons.